 Develop your quality management and project leadership talents.
 A Lean Six Sigma Green Belt is skilled in leading small-scale Six Sigma improvement projects.
 With this valuable credential, you’ll have the skills to use proven techniques for solving quality problems and improving processes.

-The University of Georgia offers a five-day classroom course, Lean Six Sigma Green Belt for Healthcare Organizations.
+The University of Georgia offers a live-online course, Lean Six Sigma Green Belt for Healthcare Organizations.
 Your instructor will explain Lean Six Sigma methodologies and show you how they can be applied in a healthcare environment.
 You will learn how to create efficiencies in scheduling, office management, supply ordering, recordkeeping and most importantly, customer satisfaction.

 What is Lean Six Sigma?